 Perceived Susceptibility Level

-The current findings seemed to indicate that most of the interviewees have high susceptibility as infected to the disease.
-For example, all Bank guards stated that due to close and frequent contact with customers they are extremely susceptible to be infected with corona virus-19.
+The current findings seemed to indicate that most of the interviewees were highly susceptible to the pandemic.
+For example, all bank guards stated that due to close and frequent contact with customers they are extremely susceptible to be infected with corona virus-19.

 Additionally, one traffic police viewed in this way:

 we are at considerable risk because when a drivers break a law, we try to cease them and allegedly remove the cars plate.
 As a result, the drivers came with terribly constant distance implore us and sometimes touché us with their hands.

 Another traffic police described collective vulnerability to the novel corona virus, because his anxious children came back home from Addis Ababa, the capital city of Ethiopia where the rate of confirmed case of COVID-19 is escalating rapidly than before.
 It would seem that it is not known how healthy they arrived, however, they prefer to live with their father and mother under whatever circumstance.

 By using health belief model noted that if one recognizes severity, benefit, and barriers of the disease, the odds of desirable behavioral change follow.
 In the same way, most of our Bank interviewees have indicated their customers carry money for transaction instead of using any banking technology.
 As a result, they felt terribly that they are vulnerable to COVID-19.

 If the cash is too much, we inform our customers to accommodate inside the insufficient room with no expectations of distance between our clients to count the cash.
 Our customers also put off their face masks while talking with bankers and communicating with someone else with the phone because they assume they might not be attended to.

 The finding indicated that the premium customers had a tendency to act out, because they desire the banks to handle them as close as before.
 All drivers were very frightening because they travel from one area to another.